Comparing Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC)

-ARC Document Solutions (NYSE:ARC) and Infinite Graphics (OTCMKTS:INFG) are both small-cap industrial products companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, risk, earnings, analyst recommendations, valuation, dividends and institutional ownership.
+ARC Document Solutions (NYSE:ARC) and Infinite Graphics (OTCMKTS:INFG) are both small-cap industrial products companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their institutional ownership, profitability, earnings, valuation, risk, dividends and analyst recommendations.

 Valuation & Earnings

-This table compares ARC Document Solutions and Infinite Graphics’ revenue, earnings per share (EPS) and valuation.
+This table compares ARC Document Solutions and Infinite Graphics’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue